There is a match in progress - editing is limited to checkers only.

 When editing is complete, click Record or Edit to return to recording.

-Welcome to bgLog, the graphical backgammon engine behind the the app FlashBack: Backgammon Flash Cards, Ray Kershaw's book Backgammon Funfair (now in its third edition!), Simon Hill's book Backgammon for Losers, Chris Bray's Backgammon in the Wind and Position of the Day, the UK Backgammon Federation, the website Othello's Quiz, Michy Kageyama's Double Tiger page and the rec.games.backgammon Graphical Newsreader.
+Welcome to bgLog, the graphical backgammon engine behind the the app FlashBack: Backgammon Flash Cards, Ray Kershaw's book Backgammon Funfair (now in its third edition!), Simon Hill's book Backgammon for Losers, Chris Bray's Backgammon in the Wind, Backgammon - the Final Wind and Position of the Day, the UK Backgammon Federation, the website Othello's Quiz, Michy Kageyama's latest book Endgame Technique as well as his Double Tiger page and the rec.games.backgammon Graphical Newsreader.

 bgLog creates customized backgammon board images.
 Enter a position manually using an intuitive visual interface, or simply paste in an XG or gnuBG ID.
 Choose a graphic preset, or create your own: bgLog gives you precise control over nineteen independent color fields, animation-speed, 3d-effects, text-shadows, checker-stacking style, point-number style, score-format style, up to four doubling cubes and more.
 You can even have the cube start on 1 instead of 64.